TimBurg/MA_thesis_markdown/source/07_theory.md

 The theory to this approach was developed in [@blank_primal-dual_2013].

 In essence, PDAS maintains a set of active constraints for every point.
-A constraint is inactive if the corresponding lagrange multiplier is zero and active if $\varphi$ takes on the corresponding bound -
+A constraint is inactive if the corresponding Lagrange multiplier is zero and active if $\varphi$ takes on the corresponding bound -
 One of which has to hold due to the equations \eqref{eq:complementary1} and \eqref{eq:complementary2}.

 These sets are then updated by first solving the so-called primal problem which is \eqref{eq:descent_iteration} without $\mu_\pm$ but